 While there are a number of boat tours to take you down the Mekong River, I opted to just explore the banks at an opportunity.
 There is always action on the river whether it be fisherman setting up nets in the strong current, bridges being built and families washing themselves and clothes.

 After the adventure to Tad Sae, I still had plenty of time left in the day to head north in search of a whisky village.
 It was a 45 minutes drive from Luang Prabang on some pretty dodgy roads.
 When I arrived I couldn’t see too much whisky aside from a few small alcohol bottles but there was plenty of silk and cotton weaving going on.
-This was one of my favorite parts of Luang Prabang, watching the weaving, hanging out with the kids and exploring the banks of the Mekong at sunset.
+This was one of my favorite parts of Luang Prabang, watching the weaving, hanging out with the kids, and exploring the banks of the Mekong at sunset.
 Definitely suggest making the effort to head out to Ban Xang Hai.
-Click Here to read the full blog post.

 Before Tad Sae Falls, I made a quick stop at Phan Phao temple, which had a decent view but wasn’t the prettiest temple I’ve seen in Southeast Asia.
 The golden temple is atop a hill overlooking Luang Prabang and is often referred to as the “other” temple in reference to the more popular Mt.
 Phousi.

-Cruising around town on a townie is a great way to explore the temples in town, the museum, night market and the river.
+Cruising around town on a townie is a great way to explore the temples in town, the museum, the night market, and the river.
 You can definitely walk it all but a bike makes the whole experience a bit more comfortable in the heat.
-If you rent a motorbike you can venture to the Whisky Village, Weaving Village, Tad Sae Falls and venture through local towns along the way.
-I highly recommend renting some form of bike, in my opinion it is one of the best things to do in Luang Prabang.
+If you rent a motorbike you can venture to the Whisky Village, Weaving Village, Tad Sae Falls, and venture through local towns along the way.
+I highly recommend renting some form of bike because, in my opinion, it is one of the best things to do in Luang Prabang.

 WHAT TO EAT

-Vegetarian Buffet: Alongside the market is a crammed lane full of people all attacking different Laotian delicacies.
+Vegetarian Buffet: Alongside the market is a cramped lane full of people all attacking different Laotian delicacies.
 At the end of the lane is a buffet for 15,000 Kip.
-The catch: It’s only vegetarian although there were at least 15 different options on the buffet including pasta, rice, tofu, vegetables, salads and other mixed rice type dishes.
+The catch: It’s only vegetarian although there were at least 15 different options on the buffet including pasta, rice, tofu, vegetables, salads, and other mixed rice type dishes.

 Baguettes: The French definitely left their mark.
-Each morning I would grab a bacon, avocado and cheese baguette, which was pretty much a Subway footlong size.
+Each morning I would grab bacon, avocado, and cheese baguette, which was pretty much a Subway footlong size.
 Price $1.25 or 8,000 Kip.

 LUANG PRABANG WIFI